Looking for Fictional Women Engineers, Part 1 – Print

 Only 3 books really warranted seeking out: Crazy Mary, Anne in Electronics and Eve at the Driving Wheel.
 Crazy Mary is an American tale of a girl following her boyfriend from High School to College, where she soon discovers how useless and misogynist he is, and the end of the book sees Mary wisely realising her talent for maths, science and practical matters should take her towards a course change to engineering.

-Eve at the Driving Wheel (Moie Charles) is a British career novel about a girls who is desperate to earn a living driving.
-She only does the most minimal of mechanical work on any cars at the start when she finds a local chauffeur to teach her some basics.
+Eve at the Driving Wheel (Moie Charles) is a British career novel about a girl who is desperate to earn a living driving.
+She only does the most minimal of mechanical work on any cars during the course of the book: at the start when she finds a local chauffeur to teach her some basics.
 She does various paid and (mostly) unpaid stints of driving but ends up marrying a wounded serviceman with whom she sets up a motel and garage, which ultimately employs a man to do the mechanical repair work.

 In general I thought this book, whilst a jolly enough tale of an adventurous girl, was very weak if we assume it was meant as a career guide, since Eve gets paid and unpaid work in such a happenstance way.
 She makes no effort to find formal training in say car mechanics, which would have been possible, even for a girl, at a Tech college at that time.
 Nor does the book even suggest other driving careers, such as the civil service limousine chauffeuses who drove (still drive???) government ministers around.
 These women wore a green chauffeur’ type uniform, but were not military.
 They used to be a common sight in London.
 Other options which she could have considered even if she rejected them, would have been the military, where women drivers continued to be a trade even after the war.